Statement of Faith

 Civil Government

-There is one Lord over all of creation and his name is Jesus.
+There is one Lord over all of creation and his Name is Jesus.
 He alone has ultimate authority over all rulers, principalities, and powers.
-To bless mankind he has ordained governments and magistrates to preside over the affairs of men.
-Magistrates and laws are to be prayed for, obeyed and respected as long as they do not contradict scripture or act in rebellion against the Lord Jesus.
+To bless mankind, he has ordained governments and magistrates to preside over the affairs of men.
+Magistrates and laws are to be prayed for, obeyed, and respected as long as they do not prescribe that we the citizens contradict Scripture or act in rebellion against the Lord Jesus.
+Since all governments are comprised of sinful people, governments will sin and this mere fact does not give the Christian sufficient reason to disregard the authority of the government.

 Rom 13:1-7; Deut 16:18-20; 2 Sam 23:3-4; Ex 18:21-23; Matt 22:17-21; Titus 3:1; 1 Pet 2:12-17; 1 Tim 2:1-4; Acts 5:29; Matt 28:1-20; Dan 3:15-30; Dan 6:7-28; Acts 4:18-20; Rev 19:16; Ps 2; Ps 72:11; Rom 14:9-13